 That's where I thought it might end but, in the next several weeks, we had a few follow up conversations about the story and, at a photo shoot near my office, the subject of a match came up again.
 And so a date was set.
 Alister picked me up a few weeks later in front of my office on a Friday after work and drove us to the lobby of a nearby residence hall, where there were two ping pong tables on the ground floor.
 We agreed to a best-of-seven match, games to 21 points (at least a two-point margin to win).
 I could tell during the warm up volleying that we were pretty evenly matched.
 Alister was a little better shot maker, but I was slightly steadier.
-He brought his own paddle, a sure sign that he took his table tennis seriously.
+He brought his own paddle.
 We split the first two games, which were close.
-Back and forth it went until we found ourselves tied 3-3, perspiring and ready for the deciding rubber match.
+Back and forth it went until we found ourselves tied 3-3, perspiring and ready for the rubber match.

 Alister made some odd grunting and celebratory sounds at times.
 He just couldn't contain his intensity and competitiveness.
-In the rubber match, he came out of the gate fast, and was leading 15-9 when I started to mount a comeback and tied things at 19-19.
+In the rubber match, he came out of the gate fast, and was leading 15-9 when I started to mount a comeback and tied the contest at 19-19.
 Ahead 20-19, he went for the win and hit the ball long, making the score 20-20.
 My sigh of relief could be heard in downtown Piscataway (if there is such a thing).
-He went ahead 21-20 and 22-21, but I hung on for dear life both times.
+He went ahead 21-20 and 22-21, but I hung on both times.

 But then I won the next two points and, suddenly, he was behind 23-22, back against the wall, with a look of serious concern on his face.
 Well, the table tennis Gods were with me that evening as he volleyed the next point an inch wide of the table.
 24-22.
 Game, set, match.
 We weren't even out the door before Alister demanded a re-match.